-Peterborough R&D Property Company Ltd - University of Peterborough Phase 2

-Equity investment into a Joint Venture to deliver a Research and Development centre on the University of Peterborough Campus, primarily funded by the Getting Building Fund grant provided specifically for the purpose from the Department of Levelling Up, Housing and Communities.
-This company is constructing a 3-story building within the overall Peterborough University Quarter site with the intention to lease space to support learning and research both with the ARU Peterborough, and companies working on research and development with an anchor tenant occupying the ground floor.
+Peterborough R&D Property Company Ltd - University of Peterborough Phase 2 for the purpose from the Department of Levelling Up, Housing and Communities.
+This company is constructing a 3-story building within the overall Peterborough University Quarter site with the intention to lease space to support learning and research both with the ARU Peterborough, and companies working on research and development with an anchor tenant occupying one of the 3 floors ground floor.